nikkirethyo/stat159-fall2016-project1/paper/sections/02-discussion.md

 6. **Vim & Text Editors**

 Vim is one of many text editors, and the one I used to create this project.
 A text editor is pretty self-explanatory, it is a system which allows you to edit plaintext files.
 All of the files in this project were created and edited using Vim.

+###Creating a New File

+Vim is my text editor of choice due to its simplicity, it is a WYSIWYG (What You See Is What You Get) type of system.
+In order to create a new text file you run the command `vi filename.ext` where `ext` would be the file extension, typically either `.txt`, `.md`, `.html`, etc. Once you run that command, you will leave the command line interface and will be brought to your blank file.

+###Editing Your File

+Once you are brought to your file, you will need to switch to *Insert Mode* to start editing.
+To do this simply hit `i` and enter.
+You can now begin to type into your new file.
+When you are finished editing the file, you will need to enter back into *Normal Mode*.
+To do this simply press `esc` button.
+Now that you have exited insert mode, you can save your file by type `:wq` and pressing enter again.

+If you ever want to edit your file again, which is bound to happen many times, run the command `vi filename.ext` again.
+Since the file already exists, it will not create a new one but return you to your current one.
+Switch back to insert mode and you can continue editing from where you left off.

+Vim is another easy to use tool, but if you want to practice, this interactive [tutorial](http://www.openvim.com/) is very helpful.